TechplexEngineer/Lightshow/scripts/2020 intro script.md

--> Lights are on: Wraps, Bushes, Holly
+-> Lights fade on: Wraps, Bushes, Holly

 -> Office door blinks to the volume of BB's voice
 -> Office01 blinks to the volume of EM's voice